tourkaman/PDC-support-web/documents/running/managing_files/lustre.rst

 * **Storage size**: large volume of storage (total over 5 PB - so 100 times more than AFS)
 * **File access speed**: fast access (good for files accessed for computation)
 * **Backup**: files are not backed up
-* **Accessibility**: not possible to access files stored on Klemming directly via the internet - need to login to a PDC computer to get acces to Klemming
+* **Accessibility**: not possible to access files stored on Lustre directly via the internet - need to login to a PDC computer to get acces to Lustre
-* **Access from Tegner**: files on Klemming can be accessed from Beskow's compute nodes (any data or program files that you need for running programs on Beskow must be stored on Klemming)
+* **Access from Tegner**: files on Lustre can be accessed from Beskow's compute nodes (any data or program files that you need for running programs on Beskow must be stored on Lustre)
-* **Access from Beskow**: files on Klemming can be accessed from Tegner's compute nodes - so large amounts of data for egner computationa should be stored on Klemming (small amounts of data are also okay on Klemming)
+* **Access from Beskow**: files on Lustre can be accessed from Tegner's compute nodes - so large amounts of data for egner computationa should be stored on Lustre (small amounts of data are also okay on Lustre)
 * good for storing any large files and program code
 * **File access**: Lustre supports standard (POSIX) Access Control Lists
 * mainly used for: